-This topic descirbes how to create and manage a Windows instance in the Elastic Compute Service (ECS) console.
+This topic describes how to create and manage Windows instances in the Elastic Compute Service (ECS) console.
 In this topic, Internet Information Services (IIS) is configured for an ecs.g6.large instance that runs the Windows Server 2016 operating system.

 - Create an account and complete the account information.